mRs-/Black-Friday-Deals/README.md

 Supercharged Windows & Tabs Manager for the Mac.
 TabTab aims to replace ⌘Command+Tab by making it easy to manage windows and tabs across your Mac apps at the OS level.

+### 💸 [NoteSLAYER](https://note-slayer.com/) - 55% OFF Lifetime and other plans, use BLACKBLACK24

+Note SLAYER: Advanced note-taking & task management for Desktop(Linux, Windows and MacOS).

 <p>&nbsp;</p>

 ## Video Software